 - a statement of intent describing professional and artistic goals

-- all applicable transcripts of previous degrees and course work (applicants should not send official transcripts until they've been admitted and confirmed)
+- all unofficial transcripts of previous degrees and course work (applicants should not send official transcripts until they've been admitted and confirmed)

 - three letters of recommendation from music professionals

 - the writing sample should be a paper 10-15 pages in length, demonstrating your ability to write about music at an academic level.

 - pre-screening material: a DVD and/or links to YouTube or alternative website with a 15-20 minute long compilation of excerpts performed by the applicant.
 It is recommended that these excerpts show a variety of repertoire.
 Audio and video accepted.

 a.
 Organ concentration: a major work by J. S. Bach (a Prelude and Fugue; Concerto; Trio Sonata; Major Chorale Preludes from the Leipzig Chorales or the Clavierübung III) and two contrasting pieces of masters-level repertoire of the applicant’s choice.